SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_DAEX.md

 ## About

-The **Versioning** for the driver is specifically engineered to tie in with the firmware version of the card the driver supports.
+The **Versioning** for the connector is specifically engineered to tie in with the firmware version of the card the connector supports.
 It uses the following format: X.X.X.Y, with X.X.X being the firmware version of the card, and .Y the specific driver iteration for this firmware.
-E.g.: *5.0.28.2* means the driver is the second iteration for firmware *5.0.28.*
+E.g.: *5.0.28.2* means the connector is the second iteration for firmware *5.0.28.*

 The current version is *1.4.0.2.*